 This frog-like enemy appears twice with different palette indexes, as do many enemies in other games.
 None of the palettes match it very well.

 Unused Level 8

-Setting the value of RAM address $338 to 07 (or using the Game Genie code YENEGAAA) at the Ooze menu will bring the player to Level 8.
-This level is set in a different environment than the rest of the levels, taking place in the outdoors, with pink oozy things and the giant water droplets from Level 1.
+Setting the value of RAM address $338 to 07 (or using Game Genie code YENEGAAA) at the Ooze menu will bring the player to Level 8.
+This level is set in a different environment than the rest of the levels, taking place outdoors, with pink oozy things and the giant water droplets from Level 1.
 There's also a 1-Up which can't be collected.
-This was intended to be the last level before seeing the screen above.

-Ninja Assault's third and final level is plagued by graphical errors, which renders the graphics for the final boss unseen in any sensible manner during normal gameplay.
-Turns out it was a dragon.
+Level 4 is plagued by graphical errors, which renders all the graphics, including the ones for the final boss, unseen in any sensible manner during normal gameplay.

 There are also graphics for what may be a fire attack for the boss.
 The dragon doesn't actually do anything in-game except move in a triangle.
 The palette might not be accurate.

 Present at the end of the game's graphic bank.
 It's either the top half of what appears to be a 1UP graphic or random nonsense.

 A frame of Billy Bob standing and holding up his gun.